 WCCD wall chart (26" X 38") is available, at no cost, through your local health department, DHS regional office, or by email request.

-- View the Wisconsin Childhood Communicable Diseases wall chart P-44397 (PDF, 490 KB) including exclusion criteria
+- View the Wisconsin Childhood Communicable Diseases wall chart P-44397 (PDF) including exclusion criteria

 - Order the wall chart by email request